graspnet/rectangle-graspnet-multiObject-multiGrasp/README.md

 ```

 4. Download graspnet dataset from `https://graspnet.net/datasets.html`

-5. Modify the paths of the dataset in the source code.
-More details in [doc/Path.md](doc/Path.md)
+5. Modify the paths of the dataset and choose the type of the camera in the source code
+   - Line 6 in [data_process/script/data_preprocessing.py](data_process/script/data_preprocessing.py)  should be modified to the path of the graspnet dataset of your own
+   - Line 7 in [data_process/script/data_preprocessing.py](data_process/script/data_preprocessing.py)  should be modified to the camera type you want to choose
+   - Copy these two lines to [grasp_multiObject_multiGrasp/tools/graspnet_config.py](grasp_multiObject_multiGrasp/tools/graspnet_config.py)

-6. Create directories for processed data
+4. Create directories for processed data
 ```
 cd data_process
 mkdir grasp_data